 A self-contained fountain is designed with a bottom bowl which catches the water that cascades from the upper tiers and recirculates back up the fountain via a water pump placed in the bottom bowl.
 This eliminates the need for the fountain to sit in a pond or large pool where the water falls into.
 Here’s an example of an installed self-contained fountain while running.

 Our years of experience in installing fountains has taught us some useful tricks.
-Here at Carved Stone Creations we have come up with a great solution for installing self-contained fountains.
-Rather then placing the pump in the bottom bowl of the fountain, we feed the water line from the fountain into a sump reservoir where an auto-fill pump and a separate water line fed from the house or a sprinkler system constantly fill and monitor the water supply for the fountain.
+Here at Carved Stone Creations, we have come up with a great solution for installing self-contained water fountain.
+Rather than placing the pump in the bottom bowl of the fountain, we feed the water line from the fountain into a sump reservoir where an auto-fill pump and a separate water line fed from the house or a sprinkler system constantly fill and monitor the water supply for the fountain.
 This allows your fountain to be nearly maintenance free!
 No need for checking the water level of the fountain frequently.
 This also reduces the potential for debris like leaves and algae growth from blocking the water pump inlet or being sucked into the pump.
-Youll still need to clean your fountain, but you wont have to worry about water inlet blockages.
+You’ll still need to clean your fountain, but you won’t have to worry about water inlet blockages.

 So how do we set this system up?
-Lets take a look at the installation process: First we take a concrete riser base (which will be covered by landscaping mulch or gravel after installation is complete) and cut a grove in it to run the PVC water line to the fountain.
+Let’s take a look at the installation process: First, we take a concrete riser base (which will be covered by landscaping mulch or gravel after installation is complete) and cut a groove in it to run the PVC water line to the fountain.

 Next we dig a hole for our sump reservoir.
 The reservoir will remain out of sight in the ground once the installation is finished.

-Next we assemble PVC pipe which will act as the return line for the water in the bottom bowl, and run flexible tube through the PVC to feed water to the top of the fountain which will in turn cascade water over the upper tiers.
+Next, we assemble PVC pipe which will act as the return line for the water in the bottom bowl and run the flexible tube through the PVC to feed water to the top of the fountain which will in turn cascade water over the upper tiers.

 The base of the fountain is carefully lowered over top the riser and the water line is fed through the hole.

-Here you can see the reservoir being filled.
+Here you can see the reservoir is filled.
 The Auto-Fill regulator will constantly monitor the water level and add water to the sump as needed.